nityanandareddy/i2b2-webclient-cas/README.md

 ## Version history
 ### Version 1.1
-Commented out the Project Request plugin.
+Commented out the Project Request plugin in the plugin registry list.

 ### Version 1.0.1
 Removed an `alert` call that was there for debugging.